 The 3M logo is another example of a simple, concise, and no-frills logo.
 It’s instantly recognizable.
 It carries a sense of trust and endows whatever it adorns with a certain perceived quality.
 It’s a masterfully designed logo often overlooked because if its simplicity.

 If you are designing or redesigning your logo and your designer presents you with a simple concept, don’t dismiss it.
 Confusing simple with common or bland unfortunately happens all too often.
-Graphic effects are often used to mask poor designs.
+Houston graphic design effects are often used to mask poor designs.
 A truly effective and simple logo design is very hard to achieve.

 The True Value of a Great Logo